 Offering Private Service Dog Training to Dog Owners: Pros & Cons

-These are just a few of the training paths that you can take after becoming a therapy dog trainer, and they all should be carefully considered.
-You may want to expand your horizons and embark on two or more different paths as time goes on.
-Considering the details of each option now will help ensure that you are prepared to make a career change quickly if the need ever arises.
+These are just a few training paths you can take after becoming a therapy dog trainer, and they all should be carefully considered.
+You may want to expand your horizons and embark on two or more different paths as time passes.

 2. Enroll in a Service Dog Training Certification Program

-It is important to gain the important knowledge and training necessary to become an effective therapy dog trainer.
+Gaining the knowledge and training necessary to become an effective therapy dog trainer is crucial.
 While getting certified is not required to work as a dog therapy trainer, doing so will provide potential employers and clients with confidence and help ensure that you are prepared to successfully train happy and healthy service dogs for clients and customers.

-There are a few certification programs out there, such as the CCPDT, that you can get certified through to show that you are qualified to be a therapy dog trainer.
+There are a few certification programs, such as the CCPDT, that you can get certified through to show that you are qualified to be a therapy dog trainer.
 There are also various training programs available, including CATCH Canine Trainers Academy, that you can enroll in to learn what you need to know and to prepare for certification.
-Once certified, you are ready to start building your therapy dog training career.
+Once certified, you can start building your therapy dog training career.

 3. Take on an Apprenticeship

-Entering an apprenticeship will give you an opportunity to earn money while you learn from experts in the service dog training industry.
-You will gain valuable hands-on experience that can be used to build your own business or to catch the attention of successful dog training companies around the world.
-Because you will be getting paid to learn, you can spend years as an apprentice to hone your skills and ensure that you are ready to take on the training of dogs without the support or help of teachers or mentors.
+Entering an apprenticeship will allow you to earn money while learning from service dog training experts.
+You will gain valuable hands-on experience that can be used to build your business or catch the attention of successful dog training companies worldwide.
+Because you will be getting paid to learn, you can spend years as an apprentice to hone your skills and ensure that you are ready to train dogs without the support or help of teachers or mentors.

 Local disability organizations, shelters, retirement centers, and dog training companies may have apprenticeship opportunities to explore.
 There are a variety of apprenticeship programs offered through large organizations throughout the United States that you may want to travel to for quality training and an opportunity to get started with a great career.

-It is important to keep in mind that some larger organizations that offer apprenticeship programs do not pay, though.
-While a few actually charge a fee to enter their apprenticeship programs, others charge no fee but cover no living costs and offer no payment.
-You should also keep in mind that you do not have to take on an apprenticeship to successfully become a therapy dog trainer.
-You can volunteer your time at a training facility or offer to practice on friends’ dogs to gain the experience that you need.
+You should also keep in mind that you do not have to take on an apprenticeship to become a therapy dog trainer.
+You can volunteer your time at a training facility or offer to practice on friends’ dogs to gain the needed experience.

 4. Gather Necessary Tools and Resources

-You should make sure that you have basic training tools and resources of your own before starting your service dog training career.
-This will show initiative to potential employers and allow you to properly do your job if you decide to work for yourself and start your own service or business.
-Start by investing in training guides that you can refer to when dealing with new situations and challenges for the first time.
-Consider these service dog trainer suggestions:
+You should ensure that you have basic training tools and resources before starting your service dog training career.
+This will show initiative to potential employers and allow you to properly do your job if you decide to work for yourself and start a business.

-Any training or apprenticeship program that you enroll in should provide you with books and guides for future reference.
+Any training or apprenticeship program you enroll in should provide books and guides for future reference.
 In addition to reference guides, you will need a few pieces of equipment to get started as a therapy dog trainer.
-Take the time to collect the following options:
+Take the time to collect the following items:

 - A variety of harnesses, leashes, and collars